 - Solution of static, linear elastic problems

-This session will examine complex conditions including nonlinearity, thermal loading. dynamic effects, material creep and structural vibration.
-Finally, recommended best practices for solid mechanics analyses will be addressed with respect to workflow, solver recommendations and discretization.
+These sessions will examine complex conditions including nonlinearity, thermal loading, dynamic effects, and structural vibration.
+Best practices for solid mechanics analyses will be addressed with respect to workflow, solver recommendations and discretization.

 - Thermal stress